 IRCEP Newsall news >

-The International Registry for Counsellor Education Programs (IRCEP) will be hosting a free luncheon for all international students attending the ACES Conference. read more>
+The International Registry for Counsellor Education Programs (IRCEP) will be hosting a reception at the NCACES Conference for all faculty and students from CACREP programs that have requested inclusion on the IRCEP Registry. read more>